ANEC in $\lambda \, \phi^4$ theory: Introduction

 In section \ref{sec:Gaussian}, we set conventions and describe, in Euclidean signature, the correlation functions that we are interested in this work, namely the 3-point function of two scalar field insertions and the energy-momentum tensor, and the 2-point function of the scalar field.
 In section \ref{sec:Wick-rot}, we describe the Wick rotation needed to find the Wightman functions, which we use, in section \ref{sec:ANEC1} to evaluate the energy flux at tree level in a Gaussian state.
 The Gaussian state is required in order to regularise distributions that are not well defined.
 However, beyond tree level the evaluation of the energy flux in the Gaussian state is unwieldy.
 Hence in section \ref{sec:positive}, we use a different state, which we call the positive-energy state, and calculate the energy flux up to third order in $\lambda$.
-Finally in section \ref{sec:energy}, we show that the normalised energy flux is in fact simply given by the tree-level result.
-We argue that the first correction must appear at the next order, which will be reported on in a separate work.
+Finally in section \ref{sec:energy}, we confirm that the normalised energy flux is indeed simply the energy of the state.